+Course code 117 URL http://eclass.uowm.gr/courses/MECH170/ Recommended Prerequisites • Electrotechnics Course content Fundamental principles of electromagnetism and principles of operation of AC and DC electric motors.
+Single-phase and three-phase transformers.
+Equivalent circuit.
 Synchronous generators.
-Equivalent circuit and para hase cuit. allel tors.
-Prerequisites Course content Fundamental principles of electromagnetism and principles of operation of AC and DC electric motors.
-Single-pland three-phase transformers.
-Equivalent circuit and para operation.
+Equivalent circuit and parallel operation.
 Synchronous motors.
-Induction motors. hase cuit. allel tors. of operation of AC and DC electric motors.
-Single-pl and three-phase transformers.
-Equivalent circ Synchronous generators.
-Equivalent circuit and para operation.
-Synchronous motors.
-Induction mot hase cuit. allel tors. starting and motor selection.
-Upon successful completion of the course, the student with the competences to be acquired: Have understood the phenomenon of electromechance energy.
-Be familiar with the basic types of AC electric motor Use equivalent electrical circuits to analyze electromachines and extract their functional characteristics.
-Have understood the behavior of generators and engin changing their loads.
-Be able to choose the appropriate type and size engines for specific applications.
-Be able to choose appropriate engine start and engine engines for specific applications.
-Have understood the operation of the overall product transmission, distribution and use of electricity.
-Develop problem-solving abilities and evaluations to understand the order rical magnitude.
+Induction motors.
+Equivalent circuit.
+Typical torque-speed.
+Speed regulation, starting and motor selection.
+Expected learning outcomes and competences to be acquired: Upon successful completion of the course, the student will: Have understood the phenomenon of electromechanical energy.
+Be familiar with the basic types of AC electric motors.
+Use equivalent electrical circuits to analyze electrical machines and extract their functional characteristics.
+Have understood the behavior of generators and engines in changing their loads.
+Be able to choose the appropriate type and size of engines for specific applications.
+Be able to choose appropriate engine start and engine methods.
+Have understood the operation of the overall production, transmission, distribution and use of electricity.
+Develop problem-solving abilities and evaluate numerical calculations to understand the order of magnitude.
 Teaching methods Hours of Instruction 52 (Theory: 32, Laboratory: 20)